Tuesday, May 4, 2010

 (you can read the rest of this excellent Harper piece, here)

-So the final question is this: When the Pirates pass on giving a petulant, arrogant 17 year old 10's of millions of guaranteed dollars, how will the headlines read?
+So the final question is this: If the Pirates have the opportunity to give an arrogant 17 year old 10's of millions of guaranteed dollars, how will the headlines read?
 Hopefully they speak of Pirates brass learning from past mistakes and not making the same one over.
-Bryce Harper is not Matt Wieters, in fact, you'd be hard pressed to convince me he's even worth drafting, let alone drafting as a top 3 pick.

 Wednesday, November 4, 2009